-Non-accelerated filer □ Emerging growth company □ Smaller reporting company □ If an emerging growth company, indicate by check mark if the ror revised financial accounting standards provided pursuant to So registrant has elected not to use the extended transition period for complying with any new ection 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company γ (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \square As of May 3, 2024, there were 60,614,444 shares of registrant's of common stock outstanding
+Non-accelerated filer \square Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the reg or revised financial accounting standards provided pursuant to Sect gistrant has elected not to use the extended transition period for complying with any new tion $13(a)$ of the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (a as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \square As of August 2, 2024, there were 60,152,735 shares of registrant's common stock outstanding.